|

 - Macrosystems: Casablanca series of video editing systems

-- Sony, Canon, Panasonic and JVC camcorders---including the
+- Sony, Canon, Panasonic and JVC camcorders

-The club's activities include social occasions (dinners and get togethers around town), but our
+The club's activities include social occasions (dinners and get togethers around town), but

-core goal is to improve our video productions through skill improvement.
+our core goal is to improve our video productions through skill improvement.
 Shooting technique, editing tools and resources,

 scriptwriting, working with actors (be they your grandchildren or other enthusiastic volunteers) are all topics that